With Kamala Harris, Democrats would bet against US history of sexism, racism

 Harris could also inherit Biden's strong support among Black voters, who helped propel him to the 2020 Democratic nomination.

-Donna Brazile, a political strategist and former chair of the Democratic National Committee, said on Friday she had joined 1,400 Black women in a letter of support for a Biden-Harris ticket and in condemnation of disunity within the party.

-And if the party ends up coalescing around Harris, she could receive some of the blame from voters who say Democratic leaders covered up his frailties.
+But if the party ends up coalescing around Harris, she could receive some of the blame from voters who say Democratic leaders covered up Biden's frailties.

 "I'm kind of done with the Democrats.
 So many knew about Biden's condition and hid it.
 Kamala was part of that," said Gina Gannon, 65, a retiree in the battleground state of Georgia, who voted for Trump in 2016 and Biden in 2020.
 (Reporting by Jeff Mason and Bianca Flowers; additional reporting by Jason Lange and Timothy Reid; Editing by Heather Timmons, Kat Stafford and Suzanne Goldenberg)